devsecops/bootcamp/Week-2/labs/LAB-2.md

     @users = User.all
   end
 end
+...
 ```
-If there is a `search` query parameter passed to the server from the client, then search for users where the user first name is like the query parameter
+Basically, if there is a `search` query parameter passed to the server from the browser, then we'll search for users where the user first name is like the query parameter.

-In `app/views/users/index.html.erb`, we'll modify the view to the following code:
+In `app/views/users/index.html.erb`, we'll add the search field:
 ```
 <h1>Search</h1>
 <%= form_tag(users_path, method: "get", id: "search-form") do %>